mydungeon/lcs-project/LCS.md

 1. Atomic Design with DUCKs Component Design Pattern to organize separation of concerns across frontend component and functionality
 2. The tailwind css library

-## TODO

-As part of the overall MVP’s first class order of features I will employ the following if more time were allotted:

-1. Unit Testing for both Frontend and Backend
-2. Splunk Logging for Front and Backend to track errors, page and api traffic, cpu usage
-3. Linting and Prettier installation

 ## Here is a quick tour

 ### The Ducks Pattern